slbqc/paper_read/2024-07-02_summary_info.md

-# paper: We-Math: Does Your Large Multimodal Model Achieve Human-like Mathematical Reasoning?
+#   We-Math: Does Your Large Multimodal Model Achieve Human-like Mathematical Reasoning?
 1. **论文标题**
    - WE-MATH: Does Your Large Multimodal Model Achieve Human-like Mathematical Reasoning?